sddevelopment-be/penguin-pragmatic-patterns/content/practices/TEMPATE_PATTERN.md

 ## Intent

 ## Contextual forces

-{{<whatis text=`
 These describe factors at play that influence the outcome of the practice.
 They are not necessarily good or bad, but they are important to be aware of.
-Some contextual forces are enablers, giving the practice a higher chance of being useful.
-Others are deterrents, making the practice less useful in your given context.` >}}

 ### Enablers
+The following factors support effective application of the practice:

 ### Deterrents
+The following factors prevent effective application of the practice:

 ## Solution

+## Rationale

+## Considerations

+### Mitigation strategies

 ## Examples